-Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attend ance Summary of comments recei ved Summary of comm ents not accepted and reasons URL (If applicable) 4 Funding Application Minorities Persons with disabilities Agencies / Organizations The City made Funding Applications available on June 10, 2019.
-The Applications were due back to the City by 3 p.m. on August 9, 2019.
-The City received 36 funding requests and funded 33 of them in addition to general administration.
-None WWW.scrantonpa.org 5 Newspaper Ad #2 Minorities Persons with disabilities Non- targeted/broad community Residents of Public and Assisted Housing Agencies / Organizations Not Applicable Not Applicable Not Applicable Not Applicable
+Sort Ord er Mode of Outre ach Target of Outreac h Summary of response/attend ance Summary of comments rece ived Summary of com ments not accepted and reasons URL (If applicable) 5 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Residents of Public and Assisted Housing Agencies/Organiza Not Applicable.
+Not Applicable.
+Not Applicable.
+Not Applicable. tions